VMjack64/SOC-Homelab/PART8.md

 ## Attack Simulation
 > [!CAUTION]
-> To avoid any legal ramifications, only perform these attacks on machines that YOU own.
+> Only perform these attacks on machines that YOU own, otherwise you could face some legal ramifications.

 With all the necessary preparations done, I began the process of simulating the attack in the diagram from the previous section.
 After connecting to the Mythic instance via SSH & updating its repositories, I was able to install Mythic onto the instance by following the Day 20 video without any caveats.
 Then, I followed along with the Day 21 video to execute the attack, but with a couple of alterations:
 1. I’ve opted to stick with the default Windows server password provided upon instance creation time instead of changing it, since I thought AWS will automatically roll back the changes.